 Looking for a longstanding and trustworthy waist trainer brand that’s been in business for nearly 100 years?
 Squeem is a fashion brand founded in the 1930s that transitioned into shapewear in the early 1970s after the founder, Antoine Pasos, took an inspiring trip to Brazil.

 Pasos helped develop a proprietary fabric the brand would use to create their highly lauded line of shapewear.
 Since then, Squeem has become a legacy brand.
 Their products have been worn by celebrities on the red carpet, including Molly Sims, Ashley Graham and Dove Cameron, and regularly appears on runways and in fashion shoots.

 Today, Squeem focuses on bodysuits, panties, leggings, and their By Compression collection of cinchers and waist trainers.
 At the core of this waist trainer brand is a focus on helping women feel sexy and confident.
 All of their styles put an emphasis on slimming the midsection while giving your breasts or bum a lift.

 At Squeem, you’ll find their By Compression line to be high-compression and made out of a combination of natural rubber and cotton, with all waist trainers made in Brazil.

 It’s also one of the best waist trainer brands for women with their sophisticated aesthetic and inclusive sizes ranging from XXS – 3XL.

-Both the By Compression Perfect Waist Contouring Cincher and the Seductive Open Bust Vest are fabricated in both black and beige, and sit between $60 – $80 in price – though both are currently on sale for 50% off.
+Both the By Compression Perfect Waist Contouring Cincher and the Seductive Open Bust Vest are fabricated in both black and beige, and sit between $60 – $80 in price.

 Squeem ships internationally and has a zero risk policy for orders.
 If you’re unsatisfied with your order in any way, you can exchange or return your item within 30 days of purchase.